rmartin16/qbittorrent-api/README.md

   * These can be provided when instantiating Client or calling `client.auth_log_in(username='...', password='...')`.
   * Alternatively, set environment variables `PYTHON_QBITTORRENTAPI_HOST`, `PYTHON_QBITTORRENTAPI_USERNAME` and `PYTHON_QBITTORRENTAPI_PASSWORD`.
 * API Endpoints Not Yet Implemented in the qBittorerent Host
-  * By default, if a call is made to endpoint that doesn't yet exist on the host (eg the Seach endpoints APIv2.1.1), there's a debug logger output and None is returned.
+  * By default, if a call is made to endpoint that doesn't yet exist on the host (eg the Search endpoints API v2.1.1), there's a debug logger output and None is returned.
-  * Instaniate Client with `RAISE_UNIMPLEMENTEDERROR_FOR_UNIMPLEMENTED_API_ENDPOINTS=True` to raise UnimplementedError instead.
+  * Instantiate Client with `RAISE_UNIMPLEMENTEDERROR_FOR_UNIMPLEMENTED_API_ENDPOINTS=True` to raise UnimplementedError instead.
 * Disable Logging Debug Output
-  * Set `DISABLE_LOGGING_DEBUG_OUTPUT=True` when instaniating Client or disable logging mnaually:
+  * Set `DISABLE_LOGGING_DEBUG_OUTPUT=True` when instantiating Client or disable logging manually:
     * ```logging.getLogger('qbittorrentapi').setLevel(logging.INFO) ```
     * ```logging.getLogger('requests').setLevel(logging.INFO) ```
     * ```logging.getLogger('urllib3').setLevel(logging.INFO) ```